Your AI

 Llev is an AI employee who arrives already knowing the job.
-He has a Slack handle, an email address, access to your tools — and he remembers what you told him last Tuesday.
+He has a Slack handle, an email address, access to your tools, and he remembers what you told him last Tuesday.

-Lives in Slack, Microsoft Teams & your inbox
+14-day free trial · Lives in Slack, Microsoft Teams & your inbox

 Pre-loaded with battle-tested skills.
 No blank page to train.